 - The whole nation has now seen your junk, including your friends and enemies.

 I don’t want this to be glib.
-You need to understand that when the female sportspeople/cheerleaders walk past and you yell out “watcha doin later on yeah!?” or “I’d give her a hit-up” you are in fact being a disgusting pig-mutant who wallows in their own crapulence.
+You need to understand that when the female sportspeople/fans walk past and you yell out “watcha doin later on yeah!?” or “I’d give her a hit-up” you are in fact being a disgusting pig-mutant who wallows in their own crapulence.
 You do understand women are actually people right?
 You understand Ronda Rousey could actually kill you pretty easily if she felt the need to, and we’d all probably cheer her on?
-Look, if you’re having trouble understanding why this is bad try imagining that the aforementioned sportspersons are your mum, sister/s, daughter/s etc, and how you’d feel if the guys around where yelling that crap.
-Not OK, yeah?
-Please treat the women alongside in the stands with the same level of respect.
+Maybe just don’t be an idiot and instead treat the women alongside in the stands with respect.

 Pictures like the one here are why we can’t have nice things.
 Refs have a bugger of a job – they can only be pleasing 50% of the crowd at any given time, and depending on the sport their job is a quagmire of greyish rules that seem shift depending on the lunar cycle.

 IT IS OK TO: Boo a referee, question his visual capacity or help him with his job by loudly yelling “They’re all offside!”

 IT IS NOT OK TO: Yell anything racist or sexist or homophobic.
 It is also extremely uncool to throw things at them.
 Would you like it if you were having a bad day at work and Bill Harrigan came in and started pelting you with Mt Franklin bottles?
 Didn’t think so.